sharedInstance/sharedinstance.github.io/_posts/2014-12-27-setting-up-ssh-via-usb-connection.markdown

 It is also possible that a host key has just been changed.
 ```

-The trick to avoiding this is to set the known hosts file to `/dev/null` when you're connecting to localhost:2222.
-Create `~/.ssh/config` if you don't already have it and add the following:
+The trick to avoiding this is to set the known hosts file to `/dev/null` when you’re connecting to localhost:2222.
+Create `~/.ssh/config` if you don’t already have it and add the following:

 ```
 Host local